arnold-c/reproducible-research/guideline.md

 This section will give you a brief overview of what a Jupyter notebook is and how to use them, but if you would like a more detailed understanding, please read the official [documentation](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html).

-Jupyter notebooks are run on `python`, though additional things can be downloaded to allow you to use your programming language of choice.
-For an example of what you can do with Jupyter notebooks, click [here](), and [here](https://github.com/jupyter/jupyter/wiki/A-gallery-of-interesting-Jupyter-Notebooks#programming-and-computer-science) for a collection of neat and applied notebooks.
+Jupyter notebooks are run on Python, though additional things can be downloaded to allow you to use your programming language of choice.
+For an example of what you can do with Jupyter notebooks, click [here](https://nbviewer.jupyter.org/github/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/blob/master/Chapter1_Introduction/Ch1_Introduction_PyMC3.ipynb), and [here](https://Github.com/jupyter/jupyter/wiki/A-gallery-of-interesting-Jupyter-Notebooks#programming-and-computer-science) for a collection of neat and applied notebooks.

-Mac's come shipped with a version of `python`, but it is most likely outdated, and it doesn't contain everything we want.
-In order to get running, I strongly recommend downloading the `anaconda` distribution over other distributions, or even just directly from `python's` website.
+Mac's come shipped with a version of Python, but it is most likely outdated, and it doesn't contain everything we want.
+In order to get running, I strongly recommend downloading the Anaconda distribution over other distributions, or even just directly from Python's website.
 The instructions below will be enough to get you up and running with Jupyter notebooks in your language of choice.

-- Download the full [anaconda](https://www.anaconda.com/download/) distribution i.e. not miniconda
+- Download the full [Anaconda](https://www.anaconda.com/download/) distribution i.e. not miniconda
     - Be sure to choose `Python 3.x`, not `Python 2.x`, as it's the newer version and is forwards-compatible.
     - Be sure to only install for one user, not the whole system
     - Be sure to select `Add Anaconda to my PATH environment variable` under Advanced Options
-    - Be sure to install `Anaconda` to the `H:\` drive on your computer, as this is where your data lives.
-To do this you will need to manually edit the installation path within the `anaconda` installer wizard, otherwise it will end up in the `C:\` drive
+    - Be sure to install Anaconda to the `H:\` drive on your computer, as this is where your data lives.
+To do this you will need to manually edit the installation path within the Anaconda installer wizard, otherwise it will end up in the `C:\` drive
         - This is OK if you are able to store data on this drive, and therefore can create your repositories within the `C:\` drive.
-        - Worst case scenario you can use the command `cd "H:/..."` at the top of the notebook to specify the relevant path to your data, but this is bad practice for the reasons mentioned [above](# Structuring a project).
+        - Worst case scenario you can use the command `cd "H:/..."` at the top of the notebook to specify the relevant path to your data, but this is bad practice for the reasons mentioned [above](#structuring-a-project).
 - Use `kernels` to connect your programming language of choice with python and the notebook
     - To see how to get a particular language to work in Jupyter Notebooks, please click on the appropriate language:
         - [Stata](###installing-the-stata-kernel)